Collection: Thangka (Tangka)

 7. Last but not least, it is important to maintain the integrity of Thangka.
 Thangka is a painting artwork and therefore one should seek the help from professionals once it is found damaged or stained.
 Meanwhile, behaviors such as hanging heavy objects on Thangka should also be avoided.

-The meanings of Thangka (Tangka)
+The Meanings of Thangka (Tangka)

 As an important part of Tibetan culture, Thangka has a far-reaching meaning and rich connotations.
 Buddhist beliefs and Tibetan culture are well combined in Thangka through rich characters as well as vivid scene, showcasing the unique artistic charm of Thangka.
 The common meanings of Thangka include: